MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/troubleshoot-omnichannel-customer-service.md

 ### Issue

-If your tenant has an expired Microsoft 365 license, then the provisioning of Omnichannel for Customer Service fails in your organization.
+If your tenant has an expired Microsoft 365 license, then the provisioning of Omnichannel for Customer Service will fail in your organization.

 ### Resolution

-To avoid the provisioning failure, you must remove the Teams Service Principal and Skype Teams Calling API Service in Azure Active Directory.
+To avoid the provisioning failure, you must remove the Microsoft Teams service principal and Skype Teams Calling API Service in Azure Active Directory (Azure AD).
 Follow the steps to remove the services.

 [Step 1: Identify the services in Azure Active Directory](#step-1-identify-the-services-in-azure-active-directory)

 [Step 2: Use PowerShell to remove Microsoft Teams and Skype Teams Calling API Service](#step-2-use-powershell-to-remove-microsoft-teams-and-skype-teams-calling-api-service)

-#### Step 1: Identify the services in Azure Active Directory
+#### Step 1: Identify the services in Azure AD

 1. Sign in to the [Azure portal](https://portal.azure.com/).
 2. Select **Azure Active Directory** in the left pane.